 “I killed Rittenhouse,” Casey said, his voice quiet and listless.
 “I killed him for sure.
 I should have known you’d drop that crap on us before I could get him out of here.
 I was trying to get him to the objective before you figured it out.”

-The Gunny tapped me on the shoulder, and motioned for me to get up.
-I did so, my expression one of question.
+The Gunny tapped me on the shoulder and motioned for me to get up.
+I did so, my expression one of a question.

 “Wait with the men,” he said, very softly.

 I shook my head, but gathered the scout team and moved back into the cover provided by the chopped bracken island.
 We waited while the Gunny talked to Casey, and he talked back.
 Nobody could hear what was being said.
 Ten minutes later, the Gunny left the captain’s side and came over to us.

 “He’s not right,” the Gunny said, squatting down among us.
 “He doesn’t want to go anywhere, or be here anymore, or be company commander.
 He says, anyway.”